gabrielabud/commission-tryout/README.md

 - The database is PostgresSQL, having used Knex for querying the database

-- request-promise HTTP request which has support for Promise

 - For integration testing I have used Mocha(test framework running on Node.js), Chai(BDD / TDD assertion library), Chai-Properties(properties matcher for chai) and  Chai-HTTP(making the http requests)

 # Database Schema

+For more details on the database schema please consult the migrations file located at ./src/db/migrations/20220317204033_create_transactions_table.js

 I have only defined the transactions table.
-If I had more time, I would have also defined a client and commission table.
-ONE CLIENT has MANY TRANSACTIONS.
-ONE TRANSACTION can only have ONE CLIENT as iniator.
+If I had more time, I would have also defined a client table.
+ONE CLIENT can have MANY TRANSACTIONS.
+ONE TRANSACTION can only have ONE CLIENT as initiator.
-For more details on the database schema please consult the migrations file located at ./src/db/migrations/20220317204033_create_transactions_table.js

 # REST API Architecture

-The API follows a restful architectural style
 - POST /commission --> to calculate commission
 - POST /transactions --> to create a transaction resource